typescript-rtti/typescript-rtti/README.md

 - **Isomorphic**: works in the browser, Node.js and other runtimes (Deno?)
 - **Compatible** with existing `design:*` metadata

+# Requirements

+You must use Typescript 4.5.5 or newer for this transformer to work correctly.

 # Introduction

 ```typescript